cesarnml/eloquent-javascript-v4/README.md

 - JavaScript uses 16-bits for strings (which causes emojis to take up two characters 🤦‍♂️)
 - Uppercase letters are always less than lowercase letters
 - _type coercion_ is the root of all evil

+### Chapter 02: Program Structure

+- Summary: Most of this chapter involves presenting rather basic and easy to grok aspects of the language syntax.

+> "a `do` loop always executes its body at least once, and it starts testing whether it should stop only after that first execution."

+> "a program is built out of statements ... statements tend to contain expressions ... you can introduce disturbances in the flow of control by using conditional (`if, else, and switch`) and looping (`while, do, and for`)"